Introduction

 - Origin: France.

-- Flavor: Subtle and nutty, with a creamy finish.
+- Flavor: Subtle and nutty, with a creamy and slightly fruity finish.

-- Texture: Firm but smooth, suitable for slicing and melting.
+- Texture: Firm but smooth, making it easy to slice and melt.

 Culinary Uses of Gruyère and Its Substitutes